-Minimum Registration and Leave-of-Absence Policies
+6. Minimum Registration and Leave-of-Absence Policies

-To maintain active status in the graduate program at the MA level, you must enroll for a minimum of three graduate units per semester.
-Once all coursework has been completed and a minimum of Master's thesis/report credits are earned, the continuous registration threshold drops to one unit per semester (see http://grad.arizona.edu/academics/policies/enrollment-policies/continuous-enrollment).
+To maintain active status in the graduate program at the MA level, you must enroll for a minimum of one graduate unit every spring and fall semester until all course and thesis requirements are met. (see http://grad.arizona.edu/academics/policies/enrollment-policies/continuous-enrollment).
 Please remember "continuous enrollment" is NOT the same as "full-time status"!